-Dr. Chen, who graduated from Kaohsiung Medical University nine years ago, said that the methods used in medical treatment tend to advance quickly, and the need to keep abreast of the latest developments in clinical medicine led him to NTHU, where his contact with various teachers and students with a background in engineering has inspired him in his endeavor to develop better methods of dealing with challenging clinical issues.
+Dr. Chen, who graduated from Kaohsiung Medical University nine years ago, said that the methods used in medical treatment tend to advance quickly, and the to advance quickly, and the need to keep abreast of the latest developments in clinical medicine led him to NTHU, where his contact with various teachers and students with a background in engineering has inspired him in his endeavor to develop better methods of dealing with challenging clinical issues.